SpencerCDixon/redux-cli/readme.md

   would create: /MyNewComponent.test.js
   info: finished installing blueprint.
 ```

+### Roadmap

+#### 2.0

+* rename to blueprint-cli
+* replace commander with yargs for cli
+* extend .blueprintrc settings.
+* Allow .blueprintrc files to set search * path for blueprint directories
+* Enable npm blueprint packages
+* Enable better options support for blueprint generation
+* Add Copy command to cli
+* Add config command to cli
+* Add blueprintrc and blueprint-package blueprints
+* Update existing blueprints and move into own package, to be included by default

+#### 2.X

+* Replace "new" command with alternate ways of project creation
+* Enable blueprint partials
+* Enable blueprints for assets: icons, images, css, fonts
+* Enable ability to insert text into existing files
+* Enable generators that can invoke other generators.
+Inspired by rails scaffold

 ### Examples
 Below are some examples of using the generator to speed up development: